apple/foundationdb/design/coroutines.md

 If the struct `SomeStruct` would initialize its primitive members explicitly (for example by using `int a = 0;` and `bool b = false`) this would be a non-issue.
 And explicit initialization is probably the right fix here.
 Sadly, it doesn't seem like UBSAN finds these kind of subtle bugs.

+Another difference is, that if a `state` variables might be initialized twice: once at the creation of the actor using the default constructor and a second time at the point where the variable is initialized in the code.
+With C++ coroutines we now get the expected behavior, which is better, but nonetheless a potential behavior change.